KumarDavinder/DiaDia/README.md

 # DiaDia
 Project in the Object-Oriented Programming course

-DiaDia is a game that is implemented during the Java programming course at Roma Tre University to learn <br />object-oriented programming.<br />
+DiaDia is a game implemented during the Java programming course at Roma Tre University to learn object-oriented programming.<br />
 In this game the player moves between the university rooms and carries a backpack.<br />
 In the backpack is possible to insert objects that are found in the rooms.<br />